 Meanwhile, your feet could use some support, too.
 Despite being known as an exercise that is usually done barefoot, yoga and Pilates routines could be made easier with grip socks.
 Our post on the ‘Latest Pilates Accessories - Do you need them?’ highlights how grip socks can help you be stabilized on any surface, preventing any accidents caused by slippery floors.
 Also, grip socks can act as a barrier that prevents microbes and germs from sticking to your feet while you work out.

 Consistency is vital in both yoga and Pilates, and one way that can help you keep your progress moving is by forming good behavior that involves practicing your workouts.
-A Health line article reveals that it takes at least 66 days before a behavior begins to feel instinctive, so there’s no better time to start than now.

 While it can be intimidating to do 66 days of workouts in succession, you can easily lighten your routine and modify the length to suit.
 In yoga, for example, you can do asana poses and meditation during your ‘rest days’.
 What’s important is that you keep your practice steady until it feels more comfortable and natural for you.